stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 Every message in the SCP protocol specifies the sender's quorum slices.
 Hence, by collecting messages, a node dynamically learns what constitutes a quorum and can decide when a particular message has been sent by a quorum to which it belongs.
-(Again, nodes to not care about quorums to which they do not belong themselves.)
+(Again, nodes do not care about quorums to which they do not belong themselves.)

 ## Input and output